-Having read (ISC)² report, entitled Women in Security: Wisely Positioned for the Future of InfoSec that surveyed nearly 14,000 professionals worldwide, I discovered only 10% are female.
+Having read (ISC)² report in November 2015, entitled Women in Security: Wisely Positioned for the Future of InfoSec that surveyed nearly 14,000 professionals worldwide, I discovered only 10% are female.
 To make matters worse, the figure was the same as the year before, and had reduced from the year before that, despite the growing demand for more cyber security professionals.

 Prior to reading it I thought that women were just keeping a low profile and not being visible online.
 As a woman who’s built a successful career in cyber security that’s spanned two decades, and has a strong personal brand online, I thought I’d provide my view on what I’d seen and propose pragmatic solutions.
 I had no agenda, other than to be a voice.
 So, one weekend in November 2015 I began writing.
 As soon as I pressed, “publish” on LinkedIn, the blog – The Future of Women in Cyber Security: How do we Increase the Numbers – went viral.

 Many had a lot to say and the comments and private messages were insightful.
 I then set about researching more and over the Christmas period I ended up writing a 15,000 word report.
 However, rather than publish the report, I decided to add more value by including case studies and to turn it into a book.